BayonetArch/tx_launch/README.md

     or download from official termux-app github repo

 # installation #

-1. Building from source
+1.Building from source<br>
   to build the tool from source make sure you have rust installed.

 ```bash
  apt install rust -y